 - Following submission of the New Student Organization Interest Form, a CSI staff member will contact the student to schedule an in-person meeting with an option to bring other members along.
 At the meeting, the CSI staff member and student leader(s) discuss the mission and purpose of the proposed student organization, responsibilities of proposed officers, etc.

-4) In the case that the student(s) have been authorized to move forward, the student leader will be instructed to visit OrgSync, find their new portal under My Memberships, and click “Update Now” in the orange box to complete the Student Organization Registration Form.
+- In the case that the student(s) have been authorized to move forward, the student leader will be instructed to visit OrgSync, find their new portal under My Memberships, and click “Update Now” in the orange box to complete the Registration Form.
 Once the form is complete, the five officers receive email alerts to complete the terms and conditions.

-6) Pending CSI approval for the new organization, completed terms and conditions, and complete orientation, an email is sent to those five officers to confirm the new registration and share resources.
+- Pending CSI approval for the new organization, completed terms and conditions, and completed orientation, an email is sent to those five officers to confirm the new registration and share resources.

 - If you are renewing a current student organization, you must be the administrator for that group in OrgSync.
 Information on how to add group portal administrators can be found here.
 If you encounter problems, email firstname.lastname@example.org for assistance.

-2) The President/Primary Leader or Treasurer/Financial Officer must complete an Online Registration Orientation before submitting an application.
-Orientations are offered online or in person.
-Begin Orientation
+- The President/Primary Leader and Treasurer/Financial Officer must complete Online Registration Orientation before submitting the Registration Form.
+Orientations are offered online, or in person by request.
+Begin Orientation.

 - After completion of the orientation, please update your student organization’s information on the Registration Form via OrgSync.
 Instructions on how to update profile information can be found here.

 For all new registrations and renewals:

-- To obtain or update a campus financial account (Agency Account), complete Part III (Agency Account Request Form) with the Registration Application and an annual fee of $35.
+- To obtain or update a campus financial account (Agency Account), complete Part III (Agency Account Request Form) with the Registration Form and an annual fee of $35.

-- Your group will be assigned a CSI mailbox in 442 MU.
+- Your student organization will be assigned a CSI mailbox in 442 MU.
 (Mail to Law School, Med School, Vet Med School and Graduate School of Management groups will be sent directly to the Student Services Office in their school.)